Hawaii Volcano's Lava Spews 'Laze' Of Toxic Gas And Glass Into The Air

 toggle caption

-Steam plumes rise as lava enters the Pacific Ocean after flowing from a Kilauea volcano fissure.
-Officials warn residents to stay away from plumes of "laze," which consists of hydrochloric acid and steam with fine glass particles.
+Steam plumes rise as lava from Kilauea enters the Pacific Ocean.
+Officials are warning residents to stay away from plumes of laze, which consists of hydrochloric acid and steam with fine glass particles.

 Mario Tama/Getty Images